-The ambition of the 2019-20 BCI Gender Strategy is to mainstream a gender sensitive approach to BCI's operations and to enable BCI to intentionally tackle the inequalities that exist.
-The following graph provides a schematic introduction of what it means to be gender sensitive.
-Addressing gender blindness (the failure to take into account gender roles and needs) and inequality is an essential first step in BCI's longer-term opportunity to promote a gender transformative approach, to tackle systemic inequalities and unequal gender relations to promote shared power, control of resources, decision-making, and support for women's empowerment.
+The ambition of the 2019-21 BCI Gender Strategy is to mainstream a gender sensitive approach to BCI's operations and to enable BCI to intentionally tackle the inequalities that exist.

+The 'Journey to Transformative Action' diagram below provides a schematic introduction of what it means to be gender sensitive.
+Addressing gender blindness (the failure to take into account gender roles and needs) and inequality is an essential first step in BCl's longer-term opportunity to promote a gender transformative approach, to tackle systemic inequalities and unequal gender relations to promote shared power, control of resources, decisionmaking, and support for women's empowerment.
 Mainstreaming a gender sensitive approach will take time, resources and commitment.